Geoalert/mapflow-docs-en/source/userguides/prices.rst

 Data price
 ~~~~~~~~~~
-When using default data providers (Mapbox, Arcgis Satellite), your own TMS, and your uploaded imagery the price is zero.
+When using default data providers (Mapbox, Arcgis Satellite), your own TMS, or your uploaded imagery the price is zero.
 If you are using commercial providers (Maxar SecureWatch, and others that might be available), the cost of the data depends on the zoom level.
 We partner with streaming data providers, which means that the cost of the service depends on the paid traffic therefore we scale prices depending on the imagery resolution for a more accurate pricing model.

 .. csv-table::